deltaphc/raylib-rs/README.md

 # Installation

 Workes in Windows, Mac, Linux, and (Emscripten).
-Requires glfw.
+Requires glfw, cmake, and curl.
 Tips on making things work smoothly on all platforms is appreciated.
+Follow instructions for building raylib for your platform [here](https://github.com/raysan5/raylib/wiki)

 1. Add the dependency to your `Cargo.toml`: